This mid century hutch was a great deal for only fifteen dollars! The reason it was so cheap? The glass in one of the doors was broken.

 When you buy thrift store furniture, you never know what it’s been through or where it has been stored.
 TSP is a great cleaner/degreaser to remove grease, grime and nicotine.
 Look how dirty the water is in the bucket.

 Leaving the inside of the bottom cabinet original wasn’t a difficult decision for me.
 When a cabinet is meant for storage, paint can get scratched up.
-I prefer not to paint the inside of storage pieces.
+For this reason, I prefer not to paint the inside of storage pieces.
 I used a scrap piece of thin plywood to prevent overspray inside the lower cabinet.

 Did you notice that the hutch was missing shelves?
 They were glass and were broken when it arrived to my home.
 In all honesty I have no idea if they were already broken, or if they broke when there was a “load” shift in the truck.
 I had no idea the shelves were glass when I bought it, or I would have transported them separately.
 In the bottom image, you can see the difference in the colors of the blue paint.